krishnan-r/sparkmonitor/docs/index.md

 ## Work Done
 - The extension 'SparkMonitor' has been built for Jupyter Notebook to monitor Apache Spark running through pySpark.
-- The extension integrates with Jupyter seamlessly, providing realtime monitoring for jobs running in clusters.
+- The extension integrates with Jupyter seamlessly, providing real time monitoring for jobs running in clusters.
-- The extension has been integrated with a beta version of SWAN - a cloud multi user jupyter notebook deployment based on JupyterHub running on CERN IT infrastructure.
+- The extension has been integrated with a beta version of SWAN - a cloud multi user Jupyter notebook deployment based on JupyterHub running on CERN IT infrastructure.
 - Various tests have been done with real world use cases.